Get your free digital cat health and safety book for a limited time.

 How to Prevent Electrocution from Electrical Cords

 Typically, most pets live in environments where there are many electrical cords readily accessible for them to chew on.
 However, it is more common that younger cats and dogs are the main culprits.
-Usually, from the age they are brought home (around 8 weeks) up to around 2 years (on average) is the age group most commonly afflicted as they often view electrical cords as chew toys, thus getting themselves into trouble.
+Usually, from the age they are brought home (around 8 weeks) up to around 2 years (on average), they are in the age group most commonly afflicted as they often view electrical cords as chew toys, thus getting themselves into trouble.

 However, dogs and cats of all ages, sizes, and breeds are still known to get themselves into trouble and can and will chew on electrical cords from time to time, especially if left alone unsupervised.